BenzPrawit/Computational-GFP_Design/README.md

   `data/external/README.md`.
-- One target-temperature inconsistency exists in the source material: the competition assay is described at **72 °C**, while the MD stress protocol uses **79 °C / 352.15 K**.
-These are different conditions (experimental assay vs. in-silico stress test); confirm and state both explicitly in any write-up.
+- One target-temperature inconsistency exists in the source material: the competition assay is described at **72 °C**, while the MD stress protocol uses **72 °C. These are conditions that confirm and state both explicitly in any write-up.

 ---